bgcarvalho/CarND-Term1-P3/report.md

 towards the last layer.

 Keras utilities are used to crop, normalize and center pixels (lines 142-145).
-By doing this inside model layers, there no need to make any change in `drive.py`.
+By doing this within model layers, there no need to make any change in `drive.py`.

 |Layer (type)               | Output Shape            | Param #  |